ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 > Currently, the _backend_odbc_ plugin is marked as EXPERIMENTAL and only supports reading
 > data from data sources.
 > Writing data (e.g. with `kdb set`) should be supported soon.
+> Also, currently only data sources that define a table for _metadata_ are supported.
+> In the future, we plan to also support data sources without metadata tables.

 > The ODBC backend plugin was tested with unixODBC, but should also work with iODBC
 > and Microsoft ODBC (on Windows).